center-for-threat-informed-defense/defending-iaas-with-attack/README.md

 ## Questions and Feedback

-Please submit issues for any technical questions/concerns or contact ctid@mitre-engenuity.org directly for more general inquiries.
+Please submit issues for any technical questions/concerns or contact ctid@mitre.org directly for more general inquiries.

 Also see the guidance for contributors if are you interested in contributing or simply reporting issues.

 ## Notice
-Copyright 2022 MITRE Engenuity.
+Copyright 2022 The MITRE Corporation.
 Approved for public release.
 Document number CT0059.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use